 - Fatigue worsened with activity.

-- Numbness or tingling in particular effecting the fingers.
+- Numbness or tingling, in particular, effecting the fingers.

-- Weakness effecting arm and neck muscles.
+- Weakness affecting arm and neck muscles.

 - A throbbing sensation in relation to the collarbone

 We manage TOS every week with great results.
 Chiropractic treatment is safe and effective.

 - Anatomical g. extra ribs at the neck region.

 - Poor posture g. slouching shoulders and forward head posture leading to compression.
 This could also relate to stroke or emaciated patients who have lost a lot of weight from serious medical treatments such as chemotherapy.

 - Trauma g. car accident, work injury, sports injury…